Community centre

 Sonoma Community Center in Sonoma, California.

 A community centre, community center, or community hall is a public location where members of a community gather for group activities, social support, public information, and other purposes.
-They may be open for the whole community or for a specialized subgroup within the greater community.
+They may be open for the whole community or for a specialised subgroup within the greater community.
 Community centres can be religious in nature, such as Christian churches, Islamic mosques, Jewish synagogues, Hindu temples, or Buddhist temples; though they can also be secular and in some cases government-run, such as youth clubs or Leisure centres.